samutayuga/putumaskubesample/podschedulingrole/step4/text.md

-# Validate if the pod with the same rule still schedule in node with label podSize=MEDIUM
+# Validate if the pod with the same rule still schedule in node with label compute=MEDIUM

 ## Step

 Check the inital state of the deployment for `oortcloud` and `kuiperbelt` related pod and deployment

-`kubectl get deployment,pod -A -l 'app in (other-kuiperbelt, small-oortcloud-tolerant)'`{{exec}}
+`kubectl get deployment,pod -A -l 'app in (any-kuiperbelt, small-oortcloud-tolerant)'`{{exec}}

 ```text
 NAME                                      READY   UP-TO-DATE   AVAILABLE   AGE